dboddie-canonical-work/disgorged-docs/the-snap-format.rst

 Hooks
 -----

 Hooks provide a mechanism for snapd to alert snaps that something has happened, or to ask the snap to provide its opinion about an operation that is in progress.
-See the topic on `supported hooks <supported-snap-hooks.md>`__ for more details.
+See the topic on :ref:`supported hooks <supported-snap-hooks>` for more details.

 Interfaces
 ----------

 Interfaces allow snaps to communicate or share resources according to the protocol established by the interface.
 They play an important part in security policy configuration.

-See `Supported interfaces <supported-interfaces.md>`__ for more details.
+See :ref:`Supported interfaces <supported-interfaces>` for more details.

 Layouts
 -------

 Layouts enable snap developers to modify the execution environment of their snap.
 They simplify the process of using pre-compiled binaries and libraries that expect to find files and directories outside of locations referenced by $SNAP or $SNAP_DATA.

-For more details, see `Snap layouts <snap-layouts.md>`__.
+For more details, see :ref:`Snap layouts <snap-layouts>`.

 Desktop files
 -------------